It’s easy to learn How to Make Homemade Tahini, and it’s great to have at the ready to add to things like baba ghanoush or all sorts of baked goods.

 I love when I can make something at home that’s sold packaged in stores.
 It’s fun, delicious, and most importantly, you know exactly what’s going into it.
-And that’s why I’m excited to teach you how to make tahini from scratch.
+And that’s why I’m excited to teach you how to make homemade tahini.
 It’s super easy!

 What is Tahini?